Adapted for the Internet from:

 What if a wave – once emitted – remains permanently straight?
 Think of the flashlight as one of those

-matter what!
+what!
 (Again, focus your attention on what a wave is rather than on how it moves.)
-In order for light to
+In order for light to touch

-touch the mirror, the passenger merely has to point it directly at the mirror.
-However, the passenger must first
+the mirror, the passenger merely has to point it directly at the mirror.
+However, the passenger must first wait 5

-wait 5 seconds for the wave front to reach the mirror.
-Then, as long as he is not foolish enough to turn the
+seconds for the wave front to reach the mirror.
+Then, as long as he is not foolish enough to turn the flashlight

-flashlight off or interrupt its extension with nearby objects, the passenger can brighten far away objects
+off or interrupt its extension with nearby objects, the passenger can brighten far away objects instantaneously

-instantaneously by simply tilting the flashlight.
-The straight wave hypothesis violates the well-established
+by simply tilting the flashlight.
+The straight wave hypothesis violates the well-established concept of velocity

 So even if Einstein’s boxcar experiments don’t tell us much about time dilation, they are good exercises to